Don’t Let Grandparents Spoil Your Kids

 Here’s how you can keep grandparents from spoiling your kids and how you can get them to follow the rules you’ve set for your children:

 Lay down the rules

+Let them know the procedures if the eletricity goes out and they need to bring in the reliable portable generator to restore order in the house.
 Your parents or in-laws shouldn’t give treats that are choking hazards such as popcorn or candies.
 Of course, they’re concerned about your kid’s safety, but sometimes, they get lax about it because they want to make the kids happy.
 Lay down the rules.
 If they say it is okay for children to enjoy this or that, cite authorities like your child’s pediatrician, dentist, psychologist or other professionals to support your rules.

 Kindly ask for their cooperation

 Tell your parents that you’re establishing your authority over the kids and that you’ll appreciate if they cooperate by teaching their grandkids to obey you.
 Talk to your parents or in-laws and acknowledge that you appreciate their lavish love for your kids, but you’ve set some ground rules in the house.
 Also explain why you came up with those rules and ask for their input.